MicrosoftDocs/PlayReady/Docs/Overview/embedded-licenses.md

 ---
-author:
+author: rolandlefranc
 title: Embedded Licenses
 description: PlayReady allows an application to store the license for a DRM-protected content file in the PlayReady Object of the content file itself. ms.assetid: "97eab5cb-afc4-fde8-91d2-904213fb3b54"
-kindex: licenses, about embedded
-kindex: about, embedded licenses
-keywords:  about embedded licenses,  embedded licenses about ms.author: rolefran ms.topic: conceptual ms.prod: playready
+keywords:  about embedded licenses ms.author: rolefran ms.topic: conceptual ms.prod: playready